SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-23-autism-acetaminophen.md

 The latter distinction, i.e., using matched sibling pairs only, is important.
 If you just look at the general population, you're assuming there is no genetic component to the neurodevelopmental condition and thus the drug is the only relevant thing to measure.
-But we know that, for example in autism, that genetics is a big factor!
+But we know, for example in autism, that genetics is a big factor!
 So by measuring between siblings, we control for genetics and ask if the drug was an _additional_ risk factor, above and beyond genetics.